This post may contain affiliate sales links. Please see my full disclosure policy for details

 How to Make Blueberry Lemon Cake

-- Next add the lemon zest, lemon juice and sour cream and beat until the batter is well combined.
+- Combine the wet ingredients.
+Beat together the sugar, vegetable oil, eggs, and lemon extract.
+Next add the lemon zest, lemon juice and sour cream and beat until the batter is well combined.

-- Combine the dry ingredients in a separate bowl, then alternate adding half the dry ingredients with half the buttermilk and beat until well combined.
+- Combine wet and dry ingredients.
+Alternate adding half the dry ingredients with half the buttermilk and beat until well combined.

 For the frosting, I went with a simple mascarpone whipped cream.
 It’s an amazing, thick whipped cream frosting that is not too sweet.
+You could also use my lemon buttercream frosting.

-- Spoon the COLD mascarpone whipped cream into your bowl and beat on a medium-low speed
+- Let the Mascarpone turn to liquid.
+Spoon the cold mascarpone whipped cream into your bowl and beat on a medium-low speed.
+Slowly pour in the heavy cream, allowing the mascarpone cheese to turn to a liquid consistency.

-- Slowly pour in the heavy cream, allowing the mascarpone cheese to turn to a liquid consistency.
+- Beat on high speed.
 Then increase the mixing speed to high (speed 8-10) and beat it until soft peaks form.

 The whipped cream will thicken pretty quickly once the mascarpone has been added.
 This frosting is very light and it’s not overly sweet so it allows the flavors of the cake to really shine through.

-How to Assemble the Cake Layers
+Assemble the Cake Layers

-- Invert your top layer, so the actual bottom of the cake layer is on top, giving you a nice flat surface on the top of your cake.
+- Invert your top layer.
+So the actual bottom of the cake layer is on top, giving you a nice flat surface on the top of your cake.

 For more helpful advice see the tips I’ve shared for how to make layer cakes.